satyapalvadi/p3/peer-review-2.md

 + Results page showed correct calculated value based on user's selections.

 ## 3. Code: Routes
-+ Not sure if the following routes are needed to present in the web.php file.
++ Not sure if the following routes are needed to be present in the web.php file.
 ```
-Route::get('/food/search', 'FoodController@search'); # <-- NEW 1 of 2
+Route::get('/food/search', 'FoodController@search');
 Route::get('/food/{title}', 'FoodController@search');
 ```